-2.2 Forest definition, cover, and loss
+1.2 Forest definition, cover, and loss

-Estimates of forested area and forest loss fundamentally depend on the definition of forest cover (Sexton et al., 2016).
+Estimates of forested areas and forest loss fundamentally depend on the definition of forest cover (Sexton et al., 2016).
+The

+- 15 Indonesian government uses the definition of forest from the United Nations Food and Agriculture Organization (FAO) Forest Resource Assessment (FRA), i.e., canopy cover ≥ 30% (FAO, 2010; MoF, 2008).
 Countries may use canopy cover thresholds between 10-30% for reporting under the United Nations Framework Convention on Climate Change (UNFCCC) REDD+ framework (UNFCCC, 2002).
-The Indonesian government uses the United Nations

-- 5 Food and Agriculture Organization (FAO) Forest Resource Assessment (FRA) definition of forest as canopy cover ≥ 30% (FAO, 2010; MoF, 2008), at the high end of the REDD+ range.
-Therefore, we used the >30% canopy cover threshold in this study to be consistent with the Indonesian forest definition.
-The higher canopy cover threshold also reduced ambiguity associated with discriminating tropical forests from other land cover types in remote sensing data for regions with persistent cloud cover, such as Southeast Asia.
-Forest and non-forest areas were separated using Landsat-based estimates of fractional - 10 tree cover in 2000 (Hansen et al., 2013).
+In this study, we choose canopy cover at the top of REDD+ range (> 30%) as a conservative threshold for forest cover to reduce ambiguity associated with discriminating tropical forests from other land - 20 cover types using remote sensing data for regions with little rainfall seasonality, such as Southeast Asia.
+Forest and non-forest areas were separated using Landsat-based estimates of fractional tree cover in 2000 (Hansen et al., 2013).
 Estimates of annual forest loss between 2002-2014 (Hansen et al., 2013) were used to identify the timing of forest conversion in and around plantations.

-2.3 Active fires
+1.3 Active fires

-We used the time series of active fire detections from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on NASA's Terra and Aqua satellites to evaluate the spatial and temporal patterns of daily fire activity during 2002-2015.
-The global monthly fire location product (MCD14ML) identifies the location of actively burning fires and thermal anomalies at the time of satellite overpass at 1 km nominal spatial resolution (Giglio et al., 2003).
+- 25 We used active fire detections from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on NASA's Terra and Aqua satellites.
+The global monthly fire location product (MCD14ML) identifies the location of actively burning fires and thermal anomalies at the time of satellite overpass at 1km nominal spatial resolution (Giglio et al., 2003).
 Fire pixel counts from Terra and Aqua MODIS sensors were combined using a 1km grid to evaluate monthly and annual fire activity from 2002 to 2015.
-We compared fire pixel density (km-2) across certified plantations, non-certified plantations, and a 5km buffer region surrounding both certified and non-certified plantations.

-- For 2014 and 2015, higher spatial resolution active fire detections were used to confirm patterns in 1 km MODIS fire data.
-These complementary active fire detections were derived from the Visible Infrared Imaging Radiometer Suite (VIIRS) I-band (375m) on the Suomi-National Polar orbiting Partnership (S-NPP) (Schroeder et al., 2014) and Landsat-8 Operational Land Imager (OLI) data at 30 m resolution (Schroeder et al., 2015).
-The finer spatial resolution of these fire data capture additional details regarding fire activity that can be difficult to evaluate at MODIS resolution, including the precise location of active fire fronts, separation of flaming and smouldering fires (Elvidge et al., 2015), and detection of - small and/or lower intensity fires (Schroeder et al., 2015)-an important component of fire activity in agricultural landscapes (Randerson et al., 2012).
+Fire pixel density (km-2) was used to compare certified plantations, non-certified plantations, and a 5km buffer region surrounding both certified and non-certified plantations. - For 2014 and 2015, higher spatial resolution active fire detections were used to confirm patterns in 1 km MODIS fire data.
+These complementary active fire detections were derived from the Visible Infrared Imaging Radiometer Suite (VIIRS) Iband (375m) on the Suomi-National Polar orbiting Partnership (S-NPP) Visible Infrared Imaging Radiometer Suite (VIIRS) 375 m (Schroeder et al., 2014), and the Landsat-8 Operational Land Imager (OLI) 30 m (Schroeder et al., 2015) data sets.
+Finer spatial resolution fire data capture additional fire activity information that can be lost in coarse resolution data products such as MODIS, helping identify the location of active fire fronts, separate areas of flaming and smoldering fires (Elvidge et

+5 al., 2015), and improve the detection of small and/or lower intensity fires (Schroeder et al., 2015)-an important component of fire activity in agricultural landscapes (Randerson et al., 2012).
 In this study, the improved spatial resolution of VIIRS and OLI fire data aided the attribution of active fires to specific land management areas.